 How Different is a Murder Defense and a Manslaughter Defense?

-It is hard for the prosecution to take advantage of the situation if you have invested in an experienced Orange County violent crimes lawyer.
+It is hard for the prosecution to take advantage of the situation if you have invested in an experienced Orange County murder defense lawyer.
 A team of legal experts with many years in the courtroom knows just what is needed for every murder or manslaughter case.

 Involuntary Manslaughter